amrmsab/ELEC390QueensU/setup/README.md

 > - [ ] Open up your Python IDE of choice and enter the following script in a new file named `test\char_cv2.py`
 >
 >       import cv2
->       import numpy as np
 >       from matplotlib import pyplot as plt
 >       img = cv2.imread('programmers_credo.jpg',cv2.IMREAD_GRAYSCALE)
 >       plt.imshow(img, cmap = 'gray', interpolation = 'bicubic')
 >       plt.plot([150,250,350],[350,360,380],'c', linewidth=5)
 >       plt.show()
 >
-> - [ ] Download the image file `programmers\char_credo.jpg` from OnQ under `Content->Week 1->Required Resources` and save it in the same folder as the Python script file you created above.
+> - [ ] Download the image file `programmers_credo.jpg` from this Setup GitHub repository and save it in the same folder as the Python script file you created above.
 >
 > - [ ] Run the script and ensure you get an expected output.